arzonon/Projet_HPC2022/README.md

 This part allows us to see wich access regions are common and unique between the two cellular stage (0h and 24h) after exposition to the Tamoxifen drug.
 This analyze is performed by the intersect function from the bedtools module.
 Thanks to this step we will be able to make conclusions about the effect of the Tamoxifen.
 For exemple if an access site is open at t=0h and closed at t=24h, it means that the Tamoxifen drug open these sites.

 This part is achied by the 'bedtools_intersect.slurm' script.

+##Get cluster usage information :

+##Launching workflow:
+Execute workflow.sh in main directory.
+All output will be found in "$HOME"/atacseq/results.